nagasudhirpulla/taming_python/blog/skills/flask_url_variables.md

     # get the request query parameters as a python dict
     args = request.args.to_dict()

-    # get the 'name' query parameter value with a default value as 'no name'
+    # get the 'name' query parameter value with a default value as 'No Name'
-    name = args.get("name", "no name")
+    name = args.get("name", "No Name")

     return "Hello {0}!!!".format(name)